Amos47/2400/Chapter_1.md

 *[5] concepts and processes of organizational management."*

-We will endeavour to hit ACM proclamations [1 to 3] *very* hard, and [4 and 5] slightly less so, in this book.
-If you are in an ICT concentration or degree program, other courses of study will back fill the depth of knowledge required on the remaining requirements.
+We will endeavour to hit ACM proclamations 1, 2 and 3 3 *very* hard, but 4 and 5 slightly less so, in this book.
+If you are in an ICT concentration or degree program, other courses of study will backfill the your knowledge of the remaining requirements.

 With the formalities out of the way, there are four important pillars upon which we will focus in this opening chapter.
 They form the basis of all subsequent discussion throughout this text.
 They are: